-Housing developments of 25 dwellings or more or developments exceeding I,000sqm of non-residential floor space should be accompanied by a Master Plan (for outline applications) or a Contextual Plan (for detailed applications) which demonstrates how the development integrates into the existing community by encouraging social cohesion and how it integrates with existing infrastructure.
+Housing developments of 25 dwellings or more or developments exceeding 1,000sqm of non-residential floor space should be accompanied by a Master Plan (for outline applications) or a Contextual Plan (for detailed applications) which demonstrates how the development integrates into the existing community by encouraging social cohesion and how it integrates with existing infrastructure.

 The Master Plan/Contextual Plan must take account of committed and potential future development on adjacent sites so as to provide a degree of future-proofing both within the context of wider site and within the context of existing infrastructure.
-For example a development should not compromise future development opportunities on adjacent sites within the Environmental Improvement Areas identified in this Plan.